 Make Science Fiction Futuristic and Remove Bad Science and Technology Tropes

 This is an initial article about science and technology for science fiction and even the broader genre of speculative fiction / science fantasy.
 A great deal of writing these days is very imaginative, but lacking in the science and technology department.
-Science fiction on TV or in the movies also suffers in this area, but they very influential on writers as they will write what they have familiarity with.
+Science fiction on TV or in the movies also suffers in this area, but they are very influential on writers who will write what they have familiarity with.
 Bad tropes get perpetuated this way and they pull me out of my immersion in an imagined world.

-Space War
+Space War |

 Let's talk about space opera first.
 Space opera flaunts the fantasy element to make it over the top, so strap yourself in for the ride.
 I'm in for the ride if it is well done for the story and characters, but not if the premise is kind of lame.
 Star Wars did it well in their world building, Rebel Moon did not as the Magnificent Seven theme in space was not well framed due to the agrarian village vs space dreadnaught setup.
 In Rebel Moon, it would have worked better for villagers against space pirates which would have been the bandits in Magnificent Seven or Seven Samurai.